Columbia University

 Additional information

-Students can request that our staff change gloves, use a new pan, and clean utensils when placing an order at made-to-order stations.
+Yes.
+Routine cleaning of stations.
+Routine hand washing and glove changing for staff.
+Additionally, you can request that our staff change their gloves, use a new pan, utensils, etc when placing your order at cook-to-serve stations.

 3. We have procedures in place to lower the risk of cross-contact in made-to-order areas.